Rose Hill Cemetery

 Greenwood Cemetery is the original burial grounds in the city of Columbia.
 It was created on November 14, 1809, with a two-acre plot on the northern edge of the city on a bluff overlooking the Duck River.

-Nathan Vaught, a well-known Maury County constructor and historian, stated that the first person to be buried in Greenwood after its official recognition was his own foster mother, Mrs. Radford, who died in 1809.
+Nathan Vaught, a well-known Maury County builder and historian, stated that the first person to be buried in Greenwood after its official recognition was his own foster mother, Mrs. Radford, who died in 1809.
 Unfortunately, the location of her grave is unknown as it was never marked.

 For half a century, Greenwood remained the only public cemetery in Columbia and contains the mortal remains of many of Maury County's pioneers, including the graves of Major Samuel Polk and his wife, Jane Knox Polk.
 These were the parents of James Knox Polk, 11th President of the United States.
 Also we find markers in Greenwood for at least three soldiers of the American Revolution, a dozen or so for soldiers of the War of 1812, one or two for the Mexican War, and several for the Civil War.